kurron/vagrant-infrastructure-server/README.md

 vagrant status
 Current machine states:

-xenial-docker             not created (virtualbox) maipo-docker              not created (virtualbox)
+xenial-infrastructure             not created (virtualbox) maipo-infrastructure              not created (virtualbox)
 ```

-By default, `xenial-docker` is the default but you can also run `vagrant up maipo-docker` to run
+By default, `xenial-infrastructure` is the default but you can also run `vagrant up maipo-infrastructure` to run
 another distribution.
 You can run concurrent instances if you have the hardware and the need.

 ## Upgrading